- How to Write the Common Application Essays 2017-2018 - March 25, 2017

 Boston College strives to provide an undergraduate learning experience emphasizing the liberal arts, quality teaching, personal formation, and engagement of critical issues.
 If you had the opportunity to create your own college course, what enduring question or contemporary problem would you address and why?

 Keep in mind that the point of every essay is to reveal more about who you are.
-The admission officers want to know more about you than they do about the topic you are writing about, so keep in mind while writing and write intentionally, to portray yourself in a light you wish them to see you in.
+The admissions officers want to know more about you than they do about the topic you are writing about, so keep in mind while writing to write intentionally and portray yourself in a light in which you wish them to see you.

 Jesuit education stresses the importance of the liberal arts and sciences, character formation, commitment to the common good, and living a meaningful life.
 How do you think your personal goals and academic interests will help you grow both intellectually and personally during college?

-In this response be sure to have a balance of personal and academic goals; mention your desire to delve into metaphysics and also your wish to try something completely new and out of your comfort zone like hip-hop dancing.
-Admission officers want to know that you are coming into BC with developed interests and passions, but also a heart to gain new ones.
+In this response, be sure to have a balance of personal and academic goals; mention your desire to delve into metaphysics and also your wish to try something completely new and out of your comfort zone, like hip-hop dancing.
+Admissions officers want to know that you are coming into BC with developed interests and passions, but also a heart to gain new ones.

 The “living a meaningful life” phrase in the prompt is key.
 Reflect on how your interests and goals tie into living (what you consider) a meaningful life, and how you hope to develop and grow those ideas in college.
 Communicate to BC how going there will influence you as a person, and also touch on how you might be able to make an imprint on the campus as well.

 Want more assistance on your application?
-Check out our application guidance program.
+Check out the CollegeVine application guidance program.